What type of Muscle Fibers does Aerobic Training Chiefly Work?

 Type IIA fibers are often used for strength training, and they can use anaerobic glycolysis to produce ATP.
 They are also used in max lifts and sustained power activities.

 Cardiovascular training or aerobic exercise is a great way to boost your heart health.
 You can work out at the gym, running along the street or even activities at home or even in a swimming pool.
-This type of workout is important because it is known to prevent and treat high cholesterol, diabetes, obesity and even heart disease.
-It can also help you increase your V02max.

 The intensity of your aerobic training should be between 60 percent and 80 percent of your estimated maximum heart rate.